 residual ranging error after application of RS corrections at IM;

-Incompleteness or insufficient quality of own GNSS measurements as well as received GNSS corrections can result into the decision at the IM that data assigned to specific GNSS satellite signals shall not be used for DGNSS based positioning.
+Incompleteness or insufficient quality of own GNSS measurements as well as received GNSS corrections can result int the decision at the IM that data assigned to specific GNSS satellite signals shall not be used for DGNSS based positioning.

 DGNSS position domain (DGNSS PD)

-Integrity monitoring in the DGNSS position domain checks, if the current availability and quality of corrected GNSS signals is sufficient for DGNSS based positioning at integrity monitoring sites.
+Integrity monitoring in the DGNSS position domain checks to see if the current availability and quality of corrected GNSS signals is sufficient for DGNSS based positioning at integrity monitoring sites.
 In this case the IM is considered as an artificial user of the GNSS augmentation system.
 The evaluation can base e.g. on:

 number of GNSS satellites links, for which at IM own measurements and correction data are available – both classified as usable for positioning;